 Max sometimes subverts the trope with a response he randomly gives:

 Ash: I'd put these cards out of their misery, but I don't want to waste a bullet.

 Obvious Beta: The iOS version.
 This version is just an ugly mess of bugs.
 Most of the time when launching it, it crashes right back to the Springboard before it can get to the first Loading Screen.
 And when it actually loads, your dealing with a huge amount of Loads and Loads of Loading in game because it slows down a lot, mostly unresponsive touch screen controls, and (if you playing on an iPod or iPhone) cards that aren't easy to see depending on the skin.

 The PC version is slightly buggy as well, but nowhere near as bad.
 Nothing game-breaking, as it mostly consists of characters abruptly cutting into different animations.

 Oh Crap: During a showdown, the characters will sometimes say something indicating they know they're getting screwed when the tides turn against them.
 They'll have even more dire lines when the hand progresses to a point where it's impossible for them to win.

 Brock: Geeze, usually I get a little FOREPLAY before I get kicked in the balls!

-Lampshaded by Claptrap who asks Sam and Max what happened to their voices since Hit the Road and Sam & Max: Freelance Police (directly referencing the former's tone).
+The Other Darrin: Invoked and Lampshaded by Claptrap, who asks Sam and Max what happened to their voices since Hit the Road and Sam & Max: Freelance Police (directly referencing the former's tone).
 Sam claims he started seeing a speech coach and Max just never stopped using a Jason Alexander impression and his voice slowly changed as a result.

 If playing in the Borderlands set, Claptrap will suggest that Ash switch out his "primitive boomstick" for a Torgue Brand boomstick.